Vaguery/Duck-language/README.md

-Duck is a language designed to be used in genetic programming.
+Duck is a language designed to be used in [genetic programming] (http://www.gp-field-guide.org.uk/).
 It's an (extreme) variation on [Lee Spector and Maarten Keijzer's Push] (http://push.i3ci.hampshire.edu/), but has ended up much closer in spirit to the exotic concatenative language [XY] (http://www.nsl.com/k/xy/xy.htm).

 ### Duck language features: